 If you are looking for a hat that falls in the Hipster category, then this is the Hipster Hat for you.
 It is the perfect to wear on the ski slope, out for a day of sledding or to keep your head warm when the chill is too much.
 This has is so soft and warm.
 I feel this is a beginner friendly crochet pattern, but a working knowledge of Front Post and Back Post stitches will make this an Easy hat for you to crochet.
 Scroll to the bottom of this post to find the pattern in the Children’s size.

 You will find a free crochet pattern in 7yr/XS for this Boston Velvet Hat at the end of this post.
-Of course you can purchase the complete pattern that includes all sizes in my Etsy , Ravelry or Love Crafts Shop.
+Of course you can purchase the complete pattern that includes all sizes at Yarn Canada or in my Etsy , Ravelry or Love Crafts Shop.

 This is the hat I would wear if I would ever go sled riding.
 Here on “My Side Of The Mountain” sled riding excursions consists of a large gathering of folks.
 If a tractor inner tube is available you know it’s going to be a long night.
 A large bon fire is built and then you try to get as many people as possible on that inner tube for an intense ride down the hill.
 Sometimes folks fall off when an unforeseen bump is hit on the trail.
 I’m a little too old for those excursions now…so I just leave it to the younger folks.